-For the apps that don't have built-in interoperability with MathType, there are a couple things to try:
+For the apps that don't have a translator, there are a couple things to try:

-- For apps that don't have any math capability at all (LaTeX or otherwise), the best thing to try is the Google Docs translator, and either copy & paste or drag & drop the equation from MathType. - For apps like that have LaTeX built in, the first thing to do is determine the type of "delimiters" it uses.
+- For apps like WordPress and wordpress.com (and many others) that have LaTeX built in, the first thing to do is determine the type of "delimiters" it uses.
 Some apps enclose the math in tags like [tex]...[/tex], and others use more standard delimiters like \$...\$ or \[...\].
-You may be able to find a translator in the "Equation for application of website" group of MathType's Cut and Copy Preferences dialog, but if not, you can probably be successful by typing the delimiters manually and using the Zoho Writer translator, which doesn't use any delimiters. - Some Web 2.0 apps (like Zoho Writer and the old Google Docs) have their own equation editor.
+You may be able to find a suitable translator in the "Equation for application or website" group of MathType's Cut and Copy Preferences dialog, but if not, you can probably be successful by typing the delimiters manually and using the Zoho Writer translator, which doesn't use any delimiters. - Some Web 2.0 apps (like Zoho Writer and the old Google Docs) have their own equation editor.
 In many cases (like these 2 I mentioned), you can choose a translator from MathType and paste your equation directly into the editor.
-Most of the time their editor is simple enough, but using MathType keeps you from having to learn another editor or from having to learn LaTeX.
+Most of the time their editor is simple enough, but using MathType keeps you from having to learn another editor or from having to learn LaTeX. - For apps that don't have any math capability at all (LaTeX or otherwise), the best thing to try is the Google Docs translator, and either copy & paste or drag & drop the equation from MathType. - If you're on a Macintosh, start off with the AMS LaTeX translator if the app has LaTeX capability.
+The Mac version of MathType should catch up with the Windows version early next year (2011), and remain fairly equal after that.